RecSys-UFSCar/gobrec/README.md

 bandit.predict(np.array([[1, 1, 0], [0, 1, 1]]))
 ```

-### Using a MAB Algorithm to generate recommendations
+### Using an MAB Algorithm to generate recommendations

+It is possible to use an MAB Algorithm with the Recommender class to efficiently generate top-K recommendations.

 ```python
 import numpy as np